Sarunas-Lv/react-test-frontend/README.md

 ## General info

-This is a frontend for basic project of using API if you want to be able to run it use backend from https://github.com/Sarunas-Lv/react-test-backend following setup instructions.
+This is a frontend for one of the react tests.
+If you want to be able to run it use backend from https://github.com/Sarunas-Lv/react-test-backend following setup instructions.

 ## Technologies